great-expectations/great_expectations/docs/index.rst

 Welcome to Great Expectations!
 ==============================================================================

-Great Expectations a robust tool for profiling, testing, and documenting your data to maintain quality and improve communication between teams.
+Great Expectations a leading tool for :ref:`profiling <profiling>`, :ref:`validating <expectations>`, and :ref:`documenting <data_documentation>` your data to maintain quality and improve communication between teams.
 Head over to the :ref:`intro` to learn more, or jump straight to our :ref:`getting_started` guide.

 .. toctree::
    :maxdepth: 2